shuttle-hq/shuttle-examples/custom-service/request-scheduler/README.md

 jobs to a `CronRunner`.

 # Usage
-Run `cargo shuttle run` to spin up the service locally.
+Run `shuttle run` to spin up the service locally.

 Fire a POST request to the `set-schedule` URL to create a new cron job.
 Use the provided `request.sh` for a quick example or the below snippet: